healthfinch/policies/data_integrity_policy.md

 # Data Integrity Policy

 healthfinch takes data integrity very seriously.
-As stewards and partners of Catalyze Customers, we strive to assure data is protected from unauthorized access and that it is available when needed.
-The following policies drive many of our procedures and technical settings in support of the Catalyze mission of data protection.
+As stewards and partners of healthfinch Customers, we strive to assure data is protected from unauthorized access and that it is available when needed.
+The following policies drive many of our procedures and technical settings in support of the healthfinch mission of data protection.

-## Applicable Standards from the HITRUST Common Security Framework

-* 10.b - Input Data Validation

-## Applicable Standards from the HIPAA Security Rule

-* 164.308(a)(8) - Evaluation

 ## Data integrity Policy